Epoxy: Curing

 In general, uncured epoxy resins have only poor mechanical, chemical and heat resistance properties.
 However, good properties are obtained by reacting the linear epoxy resin with suitable curatives to form three-dimensional cross-linked thermoset structures.
 This process is commonly referred to as curing or gelation process.
 Curing of epoxy resins is an exothermic reaction and in some cases produces sufficient heat to cause thermal degradation if not controlled.
 Curing does induce residual stress in epoxy systems which have been studied.
-They may be alleviated with flexibilisers.
+The induced stresses may be alleviated with flexibilisers.

 Curing may be achieved by reacting an epoxy with itself (homopolymerisation) or by forming a copolymer with polyfunctional curatives or hardeners.
 This curing is what produces the qualities of the substance such as resistance, durability, versatility, and adhesion.
 In principle, any molecule containing a reactive hydrogen may react with the epoxide groups of the epoxy resin.
 Common classes of hardeners for epoxy resins include amines, acids, acid anhydrides, phenols, alcohols and thiols.
 Relative reactivity (lowest first) is approximately in the order: phenol < anhydride < aromatic amine < cycloaliphatic amine < aliphatic amine < thiol.

 While some epoxy resin/ hardener combinations will cure at ambient temperature, many require heat, with temperatures up to 150 C being common, and up to 200 C for some specialist systems.
 Insufficient heat during cure will result in a network with incomplete polymerisation, and thus reduced mechanical, chemical and heat resistance.
 Cure temperature should typically attain the glass transition temperature (Tg) of the fully cured network in order to achieve maximum properties.
 Temperature is sometimes increased in a step-wise fashion to control the rate of curing and prevent excessive heat build-up from the exothermic reaction.

 Hardeners which show only low or limited reactivity at ambient temperature, but which react with epoxy resins at elevated temperature are referred to as latent hardeners.
 When using latent hardeners, the epoxy resin and hardener may be mixed and stored for some time prior to use, which is advantageous for many industrial processes.
 Very latent hardeners enable one-component (1K) products to be produced, whereby the resin and hardener are supplied pre-mixed to the end user and only require heat to initiate curing.
 One-component products generally have shorter shelf-lives than standard 2-component systems, and products may require cooled storage and transport.

 The epoxy curing reaction may be accelerated by addition of small quantities of accelerators.
 Tertiary amines, carboxylic acids and alcohols (especially phenols) are effective accelerators.
 Bisphenol A is a highly effective and widely used accelerator, but is now increasingly replaced due to health concerns with this substance.
+The most widely used accelerator is 2,4,6-Tris(dimethylaminomethyl)phenol.